Home / Docs / Server

 FabrCoreRegistry

-FabrCoreRegistry automatically discovers agents, plugins, and tools at startup by scanning loaded assemblies for alias attributes.
-No manual registration lists needed — decorate your classes and they're available.
+FabrCoreRegistry discovers agents, plugins, tools, and provider registrations at startup by scanning the application entry assembly and referenced FabrCore dependency graph for alias attributes.
+No routine assembly list is required — decorate your classes and reference their projects or packages.

 Program.cs — Assembly Loading